crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 }
 ```
 #### Example:
-An event for user with id 0 entering a sphere is as follows:
+An event for a user with id 0 entering a sphere is as follows:
 ```
 {
 	type:"ENTER",